min2ha/ukwa-site/content/target/38613/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# First World War, The: How a global conflict affected a local area

 Project to look at south Leeds, especially the areas of Beeston and Hunslet, and to find out how a local area was affected by being a part of a global conflict.